 Stir together onion, bacon, and garlic in a Suvie pan.

-Broil in one of the top zones of your Suvie for 10 minutes, stirring halfway through cooking.
+Broil in your Suvie for 10 minutes, stirring halfway through cooking.

 Once the onion has finished broiling, remove pan from your Suvie, and stir in the chicken broth, collards, and 1 tsp salt.